KelechiOdom10/fullstackopen/part0/README.md

 ## 0.6: New note - Single page app

-Create a diagram depicting the situation where the user goes to the single page app version of the notes app at https://studies.cs.helsinki.fi/exampleapp/spa .
+Create a diagram depicting the situation where the user creates a new note using the single page version of the app.

 ## Answer